 What significant changes did the Residential Landlord and Tenant Act of 1977 bring to rental agreements in Montana?

 The 1977 Act established a regulatory framework focusing on fairness and quality standards in rental agreements.
-It mandated landlords to ensure properties met health and safety codes for habitation and granted tenants notable protections, including the right to be informed of their rights and to reside in a safe and habitable environment.
+It required landlords to ensure properties met health and safety codes for habitation and granted tenants notable protections, including the right to be informed of their rights and to reside in a safe and habitable environment.

 What are some prohibited practices for landlords in Montana?